airtaxi/Dogebot/README.md

 ## License

-This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Overview

 KakaoBotAT is a distributed system consisting of three main components:

 - **KakaoBotAT.MobileClient**: A .NET MAUI Android application that listens to KakaoTalk notifications and communicates with the server
-- **KakaoBotAT.Server**: An ASP.NET Core REST API server that processes messages and sends commands
+- **KakaoBotAT.Server**: An ASP.NET Core REST API server that processes messages with extensible command handlers and MongoDB-based statistics
 - **KakaoBotAT.Commons**: Shared data models and contracts used by both client and server

 ## Architecture